AtharvaM-1732/TechX_BOB_Hackathon_2024/README.md

 1. Navigate to the `idea/` folder in the GitHub repository.
 2. Look for markdown files (`.md`) or other documentation formats that describe various aspects of the project.
+---
+## Getting Started
+1. Explore the `source/` folder to understand the codebase structure.
+2. Read through the documents in the `idea/` folder to get a deeper understanding of the project's architecture and design decisions.